-How to put a Dry Top on correctly
+How to put a Dry Top on Correctly

 - Once you have your head in sort out the rest of your dry top.
 Pull the body tube down and make sure the inner seal is also pulled all the way down.
 Nearly all white water dry tops have a double waist system designed to keep the water out and keep you warm and dry.
 And that’s it, put your deck and PFD on and go paddling.

 - To getting out of your dry top just following these steps in reverse.
 First pull your waist tubes up as high as you can, under your arm pits is great, then pop you’re head out.
-Slide your fingers into the latex neck seal, pull out and up, try to ease the neck seal gently off over your head.
+Slide your fingers into the latex neck seal, pull out and up, trying to ease the neck seal gently off over your head.

 - When the dry top is off your head pull the arms off one at a time.
 Pull the cag inside out to reveal the latex seal, with your free hand push your fingers inside the seal and ease the latex off.